The Physiology and Biomarkers of Recovery with Dr. Iñigo San Millán

 Dr. San Milan 43:45

 Yeah, so there are multiple biomarkers, as you very well know, right?
 So one thing that I look at, within biomarkers, there’s other holistic approaches, right?
 So I look at the overall thing.
 So one of the first things that I look at are oxygen carrying capacity, biomarkers, right, so and the one that I look at hemoglobin, so one gram of hemoglobin transports 1.34 milliliters of oxygen, right?
-So if if you have a drop of only one gram of hemoglobin, your oxygen carrying capacity is going to decrease somewhere between 6 to 7%.
+So if you have a drop of only one gram of hemoglobin, your oxygen carrying capacity is going to decrease somewhere between 6 to 7%.
 Right?
-So that, you know might not be a performance killer, but maybe could, right could be and is definitely going to decrease your your performance.
+So that, you know might not be a performance killer, but maybe could, right could be and is definitely going to decrease your performance.
 So we have to pay attention to that right?
 The oxygen carrying capacity.
 At the end of the day when people come to altitude here to Colorado or, or the Italian Alps or Sierra Nevada, in Spain or whatever the whole purpose is to increase hemoglobin, right oxygen carrying capacity because obviously it’s a huge advantage.
 So if you decrease it, because you’re over trained, that’s when now your oxygen carrying capacity is going to be jeopardized.
 And so this is one biomarker and we can get into why people decreased their hemoglobin but yeah, that’s one biomarker.

 Rob Pickels 45:04